-The user has to continuously monitor the proper functioning of the compressor in order to avoid break downs and personal damage.
-Knowledge about the present state of wear and its trend make it possible to plan the necessary service and shut down times of the plant in advance.
+The user has to continuously monitor the proper functioning of the compressor in order to avoid breakdowns and personal damage.
+Knowledge about the present state of wear and its trend makes it possible to plan the necessary service and shutdown times of the plant in advance.

 Important compressor stations with a high danger potential are more often fitted with an extensive control and monitoring system.
-Examples follow to demonstrate the logical and technical structure of such systems.
+The following examples demonstrate the logical and technical structure of such systems.

 The most difficult task for the direct control system is the early warning system.
-A safe diagnosis of specific malfunctions is possible, if these cause characteristic changes in measurement data which can be directly related to the malfunction.
+A safe diagnosis of specific malfunctions is possible, if they cause characteristic changes in measurement data, which can be directly related to the malfunction.

-For example the wear of rider rings on horizontal cylinders can be measured by the displacement of the piston in relation to a sensor in the cylinder [Spiegel and others].
+For example, the wear of rider rings in horizontal cylinders can be measured by the displacement of the piston in relation to a sensor in the cylinder .

-Unfortunately there do not exist enough reliable and economically useable sensors for the direct measurement of wear and stress of moving components.
+Unfortunately, there are not enough reliable and economically useable sensors for the direct measurement of wear and stress of moving components.

 In most cases only experts (often via tele-monitoring at the manufacturer) are capable of giving information on the condition of the machine, based on the changes of measurement data over time (this includes data on mechanical vibrations and p,V-diagrams).
-An automatic diagnosis of a fault condition is only possible if there is a repetition of the failure pattern [Hastings, Schrijver].
+An automatic diagnosis of a fault condition is only possible if there is a repetition of the failure pattern .

 A general solution to the diagnosis problem presupposes the theoretical simulation of the behaviour pattern of compressor installations of any design, which can also model the effects of wear.
-A toolbox [Huschenbett] for the modular simulation of the gas carrying parts of compressor installations makes a reproduction which is close to reality of the time depending thermodynamic processes in multistage compressors possible.
+A toolbox for the modular simulation of the flow path of the gas through the compressor makes a reproduction possible, which is close to reality of the time depending thermodynamic processes in multistage compressors.